pattylo/Aoligei/README.md

 <img src="/documents/figures/motor_cali.png" width="350">
 </div>

-congratulations!
+Congratulations!
 If everything goes well, you have finished pre-configurations of the drone.

+`Tips: Although we provide detailed calibration instruction here, many users (including ourselves) would meet many confused bugs while doing the step.
+That is because different people have totally different styles, use different hardware, have different QGC version, have different radios, et al.
+PLease feel free to ask the "Maintainers" shown below and share us your weired bugs.
+We might don't know how to fix your bugs, but we are curious about them.
+Thank you very much!`

 ## 5. System Identification
 @ https://github.com/RockyJBL